sashadev-sky/Url-Shortner/README.md

 - Written in Ruby.
 - Uses the `launchy gem` to allow us to pop open the URL in the browser without actually building in the browser.
 - To see how it works:
+  - make sure PostgreSQL is running.
   - run `bundle install` from within the project directory.
+  - run `./setup`.
+    - if you get a permission error, run `chmod +x setup` and then `./setup` again.
   - run `rails runner bin/cli`.
   - when prompted for an email: enter one of the emails already in the database, which you can find in `db/seeds.rb`.